zulip/zulip/docs/production/deployment.md

   `zulip` in the `zulip` database.
 You might have to grant `create` privileges first for the `zulip` user to do this.

-Depending on how authentication works for your postgres installation, you may also need to set a password for the Zulip user, generate a client certificate, or similar; consult the documentation for your database provider for the available options.
+Depending on how authentication works for your Postgres installation, you may also need to set a password for the Zulip user, generate a client certificate, or similar; consult the documentation for your database provider for the available options.